Anonymous0-0paper/course-project-01-EPO/README.md

 * **Replay:** feeds arrive‑times into CloudSim exactly as in trace; EPO‑CEIS scheduling makes on‑line decisions.
 * **Reported Metrics:** Cost, Makespan, Deadline‑Hit‑Rate, Average Fog/Cloud Utilisation, p‑value vs. baselines.

-These additions clarify every variable in the README, supply lower‑level algorithmic details, and lock‑in the Alibaba Cluster dataset with the specified workload sizes for reproducible evaluation.